theturtle32/WebSocket-Node/README.md

 Current News
 ------------

+- I've finally released version 1.0.5, which fixes the issues that users were having building the module on Windows!

 - As of version 1.0.4, WebSocket-Node now validates that incoming UTF-8 messages actually contain well-formed UTF-8 data, and will drop the connection if not.
 This is accomplished in a performant manner by using a native C++ module created by [einaros](https://github.com/einaros).
 See the section about the Autobahn Test Suite below for details.

 - WebSocket-Node was already [one of the fastest WebSocket libraries for Node](http://hobbycoding.posterous.com/websockt-binary-data-transfer-benchmark-rsult), and thanks to a small patch from [kazuyukitanimura](https://github.com/kazuyukitanimura), this library is now [up to 200% faster](http://hobbycoding.posterous.com/how-to-make-websocket-work-2x-faster-on-nodej) as of version 1.0.3!